serenityzz/serenityzz/_posts/2025-07-23-create-personal-blog.md

 1. Open your website repository and create a branch for it.

    > **Tip:** A branch is an isolated working copy of your repository.
-We recommend that you make and test changes in a branch and then merge them into the main branch using a pull request.
+We recommend that you make and test changes in a branch and then merge them into the main branch using a pull request.<br>

-   > a.
+       a.
 At the top left, locate the branch selector dropdown (it usually displays **`main`** or **`master`**).
-   > b.
+       b.
 Click the dropdown and then in the field that appears, type the name of your new branch, for example, `my-pages`.

 2. Select the new branch and then open the `README.md` file.
 The `README.md` file contains instructions on how to configure settings and manage content for the site.